What Is HPV and Why Is It a Problem?

 Because HPV can cause problems like some kinds of cancer and genital warts, a vaccine is an important step in preventing infection and protecting against the spread of HPV.

-That's why doctors recommend that all girls and guys get the vaccine starting from age 9 to 11 through age 26.
+That's why doctors recommend that all people get the vaccine starting from age 9 to 11 through age 26.

 How Does the HPV Vaccine Work?